 How many Liverpool fans are going to Paris

 Liverpool fans will be situated in the north-west corner of the Parc des Princes.
-The away end is spread over two tiers and is sandwiched between Tribune Auteuil and She Presidential Stand.
-Supporters will be surrounded by netting on both sides of the away end to protect them from objects thrown from the home end and to prevent objects from being thrown the other way.
+The away end is spread over two tiers and is sandwiched between Tribune Auteuil and the Presidential Stand.
+Supporters will be surrounded by netting on both sides of the away end to protect them from objects thrown from the home end and to prevent objects from being thrown in the opposite direction.

 Full fans’ matchday guide for PSG vs Liverpool